ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     4-bit unsigned number.

+- Epoche

+  12-bit unsigned number.

+  Epoche field is used to indicate the roll-over of PSNTP counter.

+- Packet Sequence Number This Packet (PSNTP)

+    16-bit unsigned number.

+    This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

 - Reserved Bits

-    12-bits.
+    16-bits.

     Reserved bits for future use.
 They are initialised to 0 for PDMv2.
-- Random Number

-    15-bit unsigned number.

-    This is a random number with as much entropy as desired by the implementation.
-The level of entropy SHOULD be clearly specified to the user.

-- Flag Bit

-    1-bit field.

-    The flag bit indicates that the sender has used a new _SessionTemporaryKey_ and the receiver SHOULD increment the Kri of the sender and derive the same new _SessionTemporaryKey_.

 - Scale Delta Time Last Received (SCALEDTLR)